xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 that's trivially easy, and one that's too complex to deal with.

-In the early days of compiler technology, people  had  a terrible time  figuring  out  how to deal with things like operator prece- dence  ...  the  way  that  multiply  and  divide operators  take precedence over add and subtract, etc.  I remember a colleague of some  thirty years ago, and how excited he was to find out how to do it.
+In the early days of compiler technology, people  had  a terrible time  figuring  out  how to deal with things like operator precedence ...  the  way  that  multiply  and  divide operators  take precedence over add and subtract, etc.  I remember a colleague of some  thirty years ago, and how excited he was to find out how to do it.
 The technique used involved building two  stacks,    upon